ktmeaton/plague-phylogeography/narratives/plagueSCDS2020Local.md

 #### However, certain lineages of plague seem to be more 'successful' than others, leading to global pandemics and extensive mortality.

-#### The question of **why** these particular bacteria vary in their virulence potential continues to be a question of paramount importance.
+#### The question of why these particular bacteria vary in their virulence potential continues to be one of paramount importance.

 <!----------------------------------------------------------------------------->